 Bipolar II is characterised by less severe fluctuations between the polar emotional states.
 Depressive episodes sometimes last longer and are then replaced with periods of hypomania, a milder form of mania.
 While it is easier for the client to function with this disorder, it can interfere with the normal activities of daily living.

 This mood disorder manifests as milder depressive episodes and phases of hypomania.

 Bipolar with mixed features

-This manifestation of the disorder is characterized by multiple, rapidly alternating episodes of mania and depression, usually at last four within a 12-month period.
+This manifestation of the disorder is characterised by multiple, rapidly alternating episodes of mania and depression, usually at least four within a 12-month period.

-All of these sorts of mood disturbance can be caused by different drugs or their subsequent withdrawal symptoms.
+All of these sorts of mood disturbance can be exacerbated or caused by different drugs or their subsequent withdrawal symptoms.

 - Taking the substance in larger amounts or for longer than you’re meant to.